top of page

 What information would help you evaluate my case?

-Who manages my file day-to-day?
+Who will manage my file day-to-day?

 How quickly can I reach my lawyer if I need to speak with them?